Closed form estimates for missing counts in multidimensional incomplete tables: Log-linear parametrization for 3-dimensional incomplete tables

 2. Models 5, 9 and 13 :

-3. Models 6, 11 and 16 :
+3. Models 6, 8, 11, 12, 14, 15 and 16 :

-Alternatively, the variances can be computed from the inverse of the observed information matrix using the method in \cite{Ref2}.
-Note that in case of boundary MLE's, this method provides a conditional variance estimate, while the bootstrap technique provides an unconditional variance estimate.
+It may be remarked that this variance approximation is based on a Taylor series linearization method (sometimes called the delta method).
+Alternatively, the variances can be computed from the inverse of the observed information matrix using the method in Baker (1991).
+Note that if boundary solutions occur under NMAR models, then this method provides a variance estimate given that the closed-form MLE's of the expected cell counts in (\ref{eq22.4}) lie on the boundary of the parameter space.
+However, the bootstrap technique provides an unconditional variance estimate in this case (see Baker and Laird (1988)).